 On This Page:

-Alkalising urine inhibits most bacterial growth (you will have noticed how things get worse overnight as the pH of urine gets increasingly acidic).
-So testing for the pH of your urine is an important part of getting control during an infection.
+Alkaline urine inhibits most bacterial growth (you will have noticed how things get worse overnight as the pH of urine gets increasingly acidic).
+So testing for the pH of your urine is important.

-Adjusting your pH closer to a neutral level and possibly aiming for about 7,5pH when an infection is present can help when fighting cystitis or a urinary tract infection.
-Slow down the rate of colony growth ( in acidic conditions they can double every twenty minutes, so 10 billion, 20 billion and in alkaline they slow to every forty minutes) then remove bacteria with Waterfall D Mannose .
-You gradually win the numbers game.
+A urine pH closer to a neutral level and possibly about 7,2-5ph will have an impact on the rate of colony growth ( in acidic conditions they can double every twenty minutes, so 10 billion, 20 billion and in alkaline they slow to every forty minutes).

 The pH scale is from 0 to 14, with numbers below 7 acidic and numbers above 7 alkaline.
-A pH of 7 is considered neutral.
-They are really simple to use with easy colour match charts so that you can find out for yourself in just a few seconds, pH levels, nitrites, leukocytes, blood and protein etc.
+The Test Strips are really simple to use with easy colour match charts so that you can find out for yourself in just a few seconds, pH levels, nitrites, leukocytes, blood and protein etc.

 Diet has been proven to have an effect on urine pH but there is still much debate on the specific effects of different foods.
-It can be very confusing, as there is a lot of conflicting information available, but here at Sweet Cures we recommend avoiding alcohol, caffeinated drinks, orange and cranberry juices and red meat as a good place to start.
+It can be very confusing as there is a lot of conflicting information available, but here at Sweet Cures we believe that avoiding alcohol, caffeinated drinks, orange and cranberry juices and red meat is a good place to start.

 Below is short list of foods and drinks and their likely effects on urine ph.
 This information is intended only as a general guide to alkalizing and acidifying foods.
 The effect of some foods may differ for some people - it depends to an extent on the enzymes that your particular set of gut bacteria produce - so it’s worth testing your urine pH a few times over a couple of days if you suspect that a food is having a different effect on you.